shapor/limacharlie/README.md

 ##### Detailed History on Demand
 All events are generated internally on the sensor, some are sent back, but we keep a rolling buffer of the latest full spread of events.
 This rolling buffer can be flushed and sent to the cloud on demand.

+##### Execution Out of Bounds
+Looks for threads executing outside of known modules.
+Full recurring scan as well as process specific tasking.

 #### In-Cloud